WATER QUALITY CONTROL PROGRAM

 BPTEL also processes aquatic insect samples collected annually from surface waters.
 These samples are commonly referred to as benthic macroinvertebrates.
 The Water Quality Control Program has been collecting these samples since 2001.
 With these data we can determine the species diversity as an index of the health of our streams.

-If you know someone who may be interested in participating in the Bishop Paiute Tribe Environmental Management Office High School Biology Intern Program, make sure that they meet the requirements, complete an application and submit that along with their resume.
+If you know someone who may be interested in participating in the Bishop Paiute Tribe Environmental Management Office High School Biology Intern Program, call or email the Water Quality Coordinator for more information.

 The Water Quality Control Program (WQCP) staff monitors the surface waters of Bishop Creek, within the Bishop Paiute Reservation.
 Four water quality monitoring stations are programmed to continuously collect the following physical parameters: